JasonLautzenheiser/PowershellStuff/README.md

 If you use the integrated terminal in In Visual Studio Code you will have to update your font settings to get the glyphs to render
 - File => Preferences => Settings =>
 - search for font under text editor
-In the Editor: Font Famil setting, add your installed NF name to the front of the list if you want to use the font in your editor as well or at the end of the list if you want the font and glyphs applied just to the terminal
+In the Editor: Font Family setting, add your installed NF name to the front of the list if you want to use the font in your editor as well or at the end of the list if you want the font and glyphs applied just to the terminal

 link to a zillion themes that you can simply copy and paste into your oh-my-config.json https://ohmyposh.dev/docs/themes#default